Company Resources

 Will the collaborator be made aware of adverse events?

-Yes, the collaborator will be informed of all routine adverse events submitted through the clinical data reporting system.
-The collaborator will be copied on all serious adverse events submitted through the NCI CTEP AERS expedited adverse event reporting system.
+Yes, the collaborator will be informed of all routine adverse events submitted through the sponsor’s clinical data reporting system as arranged with the pharmaceutical collaborator.
+The sponsor will concurrently forward collaborator all serious adverse events submitted by sponsor to the FDA.

 What will collaborators be expected to provide with each lot of agent?